-Total disability is one of the most common reasons why student loans get cancelled.
-If you are unable to work and earn a steady income because of a disability, your creditor is compelled to write off the debt but only if you can provide proof.
+One of the most common reasons someone cancels their student loans is because of total disability.
+If a person cannot work and earn a steady income due to a disability, your creditor is more likely to write off the debt (if you provide proof).

-To get your student loan cancelled due to disability, you will need to send a letter from a medical expert stating that you are permanently unfit for work.
-You will also need to provide documents proving that you are receiving disability-related benefits, which may be in the form of industrial injuries benefit, employment and support allowance, severe disablement allowance or disability living allowance.
+To get your student loan cancelled due to disability, you need to send a letter from a medical expert stating that you are permanently unfit for work.
+You also need to provide documents proving that you receive disability-related benefits.
+That may be in the form of industrial injuries benefit, employment and support allowance, severe disablement allowance or disability living allowance.

 Cancellation Due To Issues With The School

-You must keep in mind that this is not a general cancellation where you will get your money back because you do not like your school.
-You will only be able to get your loan cancelled under these circumstances:
+If you cannot complete the program you enrolled in due to issues with the school, it is possible to cancel the rest of your loan.
+You must keep in mind that this is not a general cancellation.
+You will not get your money back just because you do not like your school.
+Student loan cancellation is only possible under these circumstances:

 - Your school closed down while you were enrolled in their program.